LeiTian-qj/CMMS/CMMS/Readme.txt

 demo_officehome.m
 Evaluate CMMS on the Office-Home dataset.

-Note: All experiments are conducted by Matlab2017b on a Windows 10 machine with Intel 3.00GHz CPU, 16.0GB RAM.
+All experiments are conducted by Matlab2017b on a Windows 10 machine with Intel 3.00GHz CPU, 16.0GB RAM.

+The features of the Office-Home dataset need to be downloaded.